hunkim/VibeSoftwareEngineering/README.md

 ### Quick Start Guide

-1. **📖 Start with the Fundamentals**: Begin with [Chapter 1](chapters/chapter-01.md) to understand the "Vive Coding" philosophy
+1. **📖 Start with the Fundamentals**: Begin with [Chapter 1](chapters/chapter-01.md) to understand the "Vibe Coding" philosophy
 2. **🏗️ Master the Principles**: Work through [Chapter 2](chapters/chapter-02.md) to build your design foundation
 3. **🏛️ Think Architecturally**: Dive into [Chapter 3](chapters/chapter-03.md) for system-level thinking
 4. **🎯 Choose Your Path**: Focus on areas most relevant to your current role and challenges

-### 💡 How to Use the Vive Coding Prompts
+### 💡 How to Use the Vibe Coding Prompts

-Each chapter includes comprehensive **Vive Coding Prompts**—realistic, industry-level scenarios that challenge you to apply multiple concepts simultaneously.
+Each chapter includes comprehensive **Vibe Coding Prompts**—realistic, industry-level scenarios that challenge you to apply multiple concepts simultaneously.
 These aren't simple exercises; they're complex, multi-faceted problems that mirror real-world software development challenges.

 **Example Prompt Structure:**
 - **Scenario**: Realistic business context and technical challenges